gregg-miskelly/MIEngine-wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio.md

     </PipeLaunchOptions>

 Let's look at how this works:
-* PipePath: this is the path to the executable that MIEngine will launch which will connect to the target computer, launch clrdbg, and establish that stdin/out connection.
+* PipePath: this is the path to the executable that MIEngine will launch that will connect to the target computer, launch clrdbg, and establish that stdin/out connection.
 If you are using Docker, you want this set to 'C:\Program Files\Docker Toolbox\docker.exe' (or wherever the Docker client tools are installed).
 * PipeArguments: Any arguments that the executable specified in 'PipePath' takes.
-In my example, I am telling plink.exe the path to my private SSH key, telling it to connect to my SSH Linux box, and telling it to executable clrdbg from the '~/clrdbg' directory that I installed it to.
+In my example, I am telling plink.exe the path to my private SSH key, telling it to connect to my SSH Linux box, and telling it to run executable clrdbg from the '~/clrdbg' directory that I installed it to.
 If I was using Docker, I might set this to 'exec -i <container-id> ~/clrdbg/clrdbg --interpreter=mi'.
 * ExePath: the path, on the Linux computer, to the executable I want to run. .NET Core provides a generic host executable ('dotnet') which the installer adds to the path.
 So as long as your application uses the default 'dotnet' host executable, you can leave this as-is.
 * ExeArguments: If you are using the 'dotnet' host executable, the first argument is the path to the dll you want to run.
-After that is any command line arguments that your executable accepts.
+After that you can include any command line arguments that your executable accepts.

 ##### Attaching to a process
 You can also use launch option files to attach to the target process.
 For example, here is how to attach to process id #13594 with a clrdbg installed to ~/clrdbg: